SCLBD/DeepfakeBench/README.md

 In our Benchmark, we apply [TensorBoard](https://github.com/tensorflow/tensorboard) to monitor the progress of training models.
 It provides a visual representation of the training process, allowing users to examine training results conveniently.

 To demonstrate the effectiveness of different detectors, we present partial results from both within-domain and cross-domain evaluations.
-The evaluation metric used is the Area Under the Curve (AUC).
+The evaluation metric used is the frame-level Area Under the Curve (AUC).
 In this particular scenario, we train the detectors on the FF++ (c23) dataset and assess their performance on other datasets.

-For a comprehensive overview of the results, we strongly recommend referring to our [main paper](https://arxiv.org/abs/2307.01426) and [supplementary materials](https://github.com/SCLBD/DeepfakeBench/releases/download/v1.0.0/Supplementary_DeepfakeBench.pdf).
+For a comprehensive overview of the results, we strongly recommend referring to our [paper](https://arxiv.org/abs/2307.01426).
 These resources provide a detailed analysis of the training outcomes and offer a deeper understanding of the methodology and findings.

 | Type     | Detector   | Backbone  | FF++\_c23 | FF++\_c40 | FF-DF   | FF-F2F  | FF-FS   | FF-NT   | Avg.     | Top3 | CDFv1   | CDFv2   | DF-1.0  | DFD     | DFDC    | DFDCP   | Fsh     | UADFV   | Avg.    | Top3 |